hirod build (lowered 2012 double cab long bed)

 XII performance.
 Great guys to work with.
 They will find out the best way to ship your stuff.
 Plus they know their products and tacomas very well.
 Pleasant, quick, and quality parts.

 Tundra racing.
 Very knowledgeable and willing to work with you.
 I hate nylocks and tom ended up sending me a ton of standard nuts to double nut my axle.
 Wanted a thicker spacer for my sway bar to clear my spring, no problem.
-Wanted just the swasy bar mounting kit without the swasy bar, no problem.
+Wanted just the swasy bar mounting kit without the sway bar, no problem.
+He also made me some 1"rear blocks when I wanted to go lower.
+Plus found me the correct u-bolts to fit the spacers.
 Flat rate box USPS.

 Csjumper.
 Really accommodating.
 Knowledgeable.
 Values customer service and willing to sit down and walk you through issues over the phone.
 Great customer service.
 Has pride in his product line.